Daerah Khusus Jakarta

 Culture

-As the capital of Indonesia, Jakarta is the melting point of cultures of all ethnic groups of the country.
+As the former capital of Indonesia, Jakarta is the melting point of cultures of all ethnic groups of the country.
 Though Betawi people are considered as an indigenous community of Jakarta, the culture of the city represents many languages and ethnic groups, support differences in regard to religion, traditions and linguistics, rather than any single and dominant culture.

 Arts and festivals